Most theater companies are content to explore the human condition, but Arlington's newest troupe is dedicated to going a step or two beyond that.

 Both plays are directed by Hawkins, who displays a deft touch finding the nuances in seemingly simple material.
 She appreciates the rate at which the audience will comprehend emerging themes as layers are peeled away onstage, calibrating the dynamics of pacing and energy that are either subtly leading or perhaps merely coinciding with the mounting awareness of the viewer.

 While all the actors turn in effective performances, Mark Miller is most notable as the reluctant spiritual guide who blurts out to the patient that he "can't see how God is possible."
 In a play that blends irony with touches of humor, the role of the doubtful Presbyterian could easily become a one-dimensional joke, but Miller imbues Andrew with enough nuance that when he is forced to examine his own relationship with God in order to help Gus, there are depths from which to draw.
 "In my heart I believe," he realizes.
 "I just don't have language for it."
 In that declaration the characters of Gus and Andrew find common ground, not only with each other, but with the audience, as well.

-"I Bring You Flowers" and "Confessions," performed by Shadows of Light, continue through Oct.
-30, at First Baptist Church of Clarendon, 1210 N. Highland St., Arlington.
-Showtime is 7:30 p.m.
-Fridays and Saturdays, with a matinee at 2 p.m. this Sunday.
+"I Bring You Flowers" and "Confessions," performed by Shadows of Light, continue through Saturday at First Baptist Church of Clarendon, 1210 N. Highland St., Arlington.
+Showtime is 7:30 p.m. tomorrow and Saturday.
 For tickets or information, call 703-593-7642.
 For more information, visit www.ShadowsofLight.org.